 - Drunk Drivers: Twenty-seven states and DC will not grant permits to people with multiple DUI convictions within the past 3 years.
 Under H.R.
 38, all states would be forced to allow these people to carry.AK, AR, CO, CT, DC, FL, IL, IN, IA, KY, LA, MD, MA, MI, MS, MO, NV, NM, NY, NC, OK, OR, PA, TN, TX, UT, VA, WV.
 MD and PA bar people with three recent offenses and IA bars people with three or more recent arrests and one conviction.

 - Felons and Other Prohibited People: States vary widely in the quality and effectiveness of their permitting.
 Some states have such poorly administered systems that they have mistakenly granted permits to (or failed to revoke permits from) people legally prohibited from having guns under federal law.Everytown for Gun Safety, “Federally Mandated Concealed Carry Reciprocity: How Congress Could Undercut State Laws on Guns in Public”, January 2015, available at: http://every.tw/1jGKyXL.
 Under H.R.
 38, all states would have to recognize permits from states that inadvertently issue to felons and other dangerous people.

 Rep. Hudson’s legislation would even allow people from several states with no permit whatsoever to carry firearms across the country.

-- Several states have effectively dismantled their permit systems, dramatically lowering their standards to carry in public and removing any permitting or background check requirement.
+- Twelve states have no permitting or background check requirement, including eight that have effectively dismantled their permit systems since 2015.
 Unlike earlier versions of this legislation, H.R.
 38 would force all states to allow residents from those “permitless” states to carry with no permit whatsoever.

 H.R.
 38 would override state laws on guns in bars and other places where alcohol is served, along with daycares and other places where children play—and would roll back federal law protecting K-12 schools.